The Vector Grounding Problem: Five notions of Grounding

 \subsection{Relational Grounding}

-A third notion of grounding, that we may call \emph{relational grounding}, is occasionally used to refer specifically to intralinguistic relationships, in accordance with the idea that a word's meaning in a language is partly determined by its relations to other words.\footnote{The label is somewhat under-descriptive, since all forms of grounding are relational, though in different ways.
-What we wish to underline, however, is that on this sense of grounding the meaning of representations is dependent on the relations they stand in to other representations in the same representational system.} Thus, \cite{parteeMontagueGrammarMental1981} introduces the notion of ``language-to-language grounding'', referring to the way in which a language learner acquires knowledge about the meanings of words by learning semantic connections between words in the language.
-According to Partee, one key way in which this happens is through accepting certain sentences as true, particularly those that are regarded as impervious to empirical challenge within the linguistic community.
-For example, learning that ``bachelors are unmarried males'' helps ground the meaning of `bachelor' in terms of its relation to `unmarried' and `male'.
-More generally, semantic relations like synonymy, hyponymy, meronymy, and the like can help ground a word's meaning by relating it to the meanings of other words.\footnote{Partee contrasts language-to-language grounding with language-to-world grounding, referring to the idea that word meanings must also be tied to the external world, and not just to other words (i.e., what we called \emph{referential grounding} above).}
+A third notion of grounding, that we may call \emph{relational grounding}, is occasionally used to refer specifically to intra-linguistic relationships, in accordance with the idea that a word's meaning in a language is partly determined by its relations to other words.\footnote{The label is somewhat under-descriptive, since all forms of grounding are relational, though in different ways.
+What we wish to underline, however, is that on this sense of grounding the meaning of representations depends on the relations they stand in to other representations in the same representational system.} This ``language-to-language grounding'' \citep{parteeMontagueGrammarMental1981} captures the way in which a language learner can acquire knowledge about the meanings of words by learning semantic connections between words in the language.

-Partee's analysis of language-to-language grounding focuses on the kinds of logical and conceptual relations between word meanings that can be expressed by meaning postulates or lexical decomposition.
-Meaning postulates are metalinguistic statements that explicitly specify analytic relations between words or expressions (such as ``For every $x$, if $x$ is red then $x$ is coloured'') \citep{carnapMeaningPostulates1952}.
-By contrast, lexical decomposition is a method of representing word meaning by breaking it down into smaller units of meaning.
-For example, \cite{katzSemanticTheory1972} argues that word meanings are composed of semantic markers, which are labels that express certain semantic or conceptual content (e.g., `dog' can be decomposed into {[}+ANIMATE{]}, {[}+MAMMAL{]}, and {[}+CANINE{]}).
-Likewise, \cite{jackendoffSemanticStructures1990} proposes to decompose the meaning of linguistic expressions into conceptual primitives.
-These approaches converge in the assumption that meaning can be at least partly grounded in relations among words or expressions in a language.

-Relational grounding is also closely related to inferential role semantics \citep{blockAdvertisementSemanticsPsychology1986,brandomMakingItExplicit1994}.
-Inferential role semantics identifies the meaning of a linguistic expression with its inferential relations to other expressions.
-While lexical decomposition focuses on conceptual structures, inferential role semantics focuses more broadly on the role played by words in inferences.
-For example, the word `and' plays a logical role in reasoning that determines when compound statements are true or false based on the truth or falsity of their components.
-Likewise, words like `larger' or `slower' have inferential roles in comparisons, allowing us to determine comparisons between items or the relative properties of a single item.
-Knowledge of such relations between words underlies our ability to draw material inferences in language and thought.